Skip to content

 Software is inherently linked with programming languages.
 For people outside the software industry the two are the same.

 A programming language is a formal language defined by its syntax and semantics.
 The programming language is used to write programs which are carried out by computers.
 There are hundreds, maybe thousands of programming languages, most of them irrelevant.
-The overwhelmingly majority of programs are written in a few dominant programming languages.
+The overwhelming majority of programs are written in a few dominant programming languages.

 A little history

 Programming began with writing programs into a computer memory in a form of octal or hexadecimal numbers which represented the binary-coded program instructions (machine code).
 For example 0272 12601 is an indexed indirect jump for one old computer, and some programmers were happy to work with such coding.
 Soon the numbers were replaced by instruction names - the assembler was born.
 Assembler notations, just like the underlying binary code, are closely linked with the processors.
 So, each processor has its own assembler language.
-There were some efforts made to introduce a common assembler notation , as for instance CALM , which would have broken the bindings between the processor and the assembler.
+There were some efforts made to introduce a common assembler notation, as for instance CALM, which would have broken the bindings between the processor and the assembler.
 Those efforts failed and resulted only in some short-lived and locally limited implementations.

-That direct fiddling with bits and bytes while programming was very time consuming though the programs themselves were effective.
+That direct fiddling with bits and bytes while programming was very time-consuming though the programs themselves were effective.
 In the sixties the first general programming languages appeared which were application oriented - the direct link between a processor and a program has been removed.
 A given program could have been carried out on any computer.
 To realize it, translation programs (essentially a compiler and a linker) were used which converted the program into processor specific instructions.
-The most important early programming languages were Fortran and COBOL which were not grounded on any solid design philosophy because the theoretical basis of the emerging software practice was rather thin in those days (we should not forget that only 40 years ago relatively obvious but important observations were being published; for instance that overuse of the goto statement leads to disastrous code ).
+The most important early programming languages were Fortran and COBOL which were not grounded on any solid design philosophy because the theoretical basis of the emerging software practice was rather thin in those days (we should not forget that only 40 years ago relatively obvious but important observations were being published; for instance that overuse of the goto statement leads to disastrous code).
 Attempts to introduce languages based on some theoretical presumptions like Algol or later Ada failed to have wide impact, maybe on account of the design-by-committee problem, although a certain number of valuable concepts were established.

 The lessons of the use of the early and intuitively defined languages led quickly to the idea of structured analysis and design.
-The best realisation of that idea was Pascal which was the programming language in the seventies / eighties.
+The best realization of that idea was Pascal which was the programming language in the seventies / eighties.
 For reasons which, from a technical point of view, are hard to understand Pascal was replaced by C, and Modula 2 was ignored.
-The effect of the C language could be described by a remark "hearing about a major software catastrophe I can be sure that it has been written in C".
+The effect of the C language could be described by a remark “hearing about a major software catastrophe I can be sure that it has been written in C”.
 Anyway, that language, with its descendant C++, seems at the time of writing to have won the battle for supremacy.

 BASIC catastrophe

 Speaking about software catastrophes we should mention BASIC.
 There are not known large software catastrophes linked with BASIC as nobody has tried to write large program with it but in its way it is a disaster, when considering its bad influence on programming style.
-BASIC was introduced as a teaching language for students of programming, or perhaps we should say coding, with an apparent advantage of interactivity, as when first introduced in the 60's it was interpreted rather than being compiled.
+BASIC was introduced as a teaching language for students of programming, or perhaps we should say coding, with an apparent advantage of interactivity, as when first introduced in the 60’s it was interpreted rather than being compiled.
 This encouraged users to just start coding, and to fight their way through a mass of errors and misunderstandings until they seemed to have a successful program.
-BASIC was never a favourite language for experienced programmers.
+BASIC was never a favorite language for experienced programmers.
 Dijsktra pointed out once that a person who was taught programming using BASIC would never be a good programmer.
-The statement should not be interpreted directly (we are taught many stupidities in our youth but as adults most of us manage to overcome the ballast) but it describes well the serious programmers' opinion of BASIC.
+The statement should not be interpreted directly (we are taught many stupidities in our youth but as adults most of us manage to overcome the ballast) but it describes well the serious programmers’ opinion of BASIC.
 That language encountered an astonishing evolution, taking over several proven ideas from object oriented languages and a modern version, Microsoft Visual Basic, stays popular.
 In fact, many millions of useful small-scale projects have been implemented with Visual Basic, which provides superb facilities for a certain class of software running in the limited environment of the Windows desktop.
 In spite of that, a C++ programmer cannot understand why he should ever use BASIC when he can do the same things in C++ better and more elegantly.
 Visual BASIC has some serious limitations which come into being if we want to do something serious.
 We are enthusiastic if creating nice pictures on the screen but leaving the graphics behind we fall flat on our face very soon.

 C++

 We have already mentioned C++ which is the language of the last decade.
-It is the flag ship of the idea of object oriented programming which evolved in the late eighties.
+It is the flag ship of the idea of object-oriented programming which evolved in the late eighties.
 That paradigm was the last great step in the direction of better programming languages.
 The success of C++ is also difficult to explain; probably its evolution from the very popular C played here the decisive role.
-There are languages which implement better the idea of object oriented paradigm especially Smalltalk where a programmer lives truly in an object world.
-This is in contrast to C++ where a programmer is still confronted with the plagues of the C language, like pointers, global variables and functions, garbage collection, exception handling etc. There are of course several other object oriented languages, the most interesting being Java or C#.
-The variety of languages fulfils the goal of having some advantages over other languages from certain point of view, in a certain environment but we cannot say that any of the languages are in principle better than others.
-As we pointed also above the dominance of C++ does not mean that it is the "best" programming language seen from some theoretical viewpoint.
+There are languages which implement better the idea of object-oriented paradigm especially Smalltalk where a programmer lives truly in an object world.
+This is in contrast to C++ where a programmer is still confronted with the plagues of the C language, like pointers, global variables and functions, garbage collection, exception handling etc. There are of course several other object-oriented languages, the most interesting being Java or C#.
+The variety of languages fulfils the goal of having some advantages over other languages from certain point of view, in a certain environment, but we cannot say that any of the languages are in principle better than others.
+As we pointed also above the dominance of C++ does not mean that it is the “best” programming language seen from some theoretical viewpoint.
 Languages defined on a sound theoretical basis have never gained wide acceptance (see the already mentioned Algol or Ada).

 PLC